coinspect/learn-evm-attacks/test/Reentrancy/GMXProtocol/README.md

 }
 ```

 Here, it transfers USDC to the `Vault` and invokes `VAULT.increasePosition` while leverage was still enabled.
 This allowed the attacker to create positions with manipulated leverage, bypassing the `PositionRouter` and `PositionManager` contracts.
-This direct call was instrumental in manipulating the `wbtcGlobalShortAveragePrice` without undergoing the proper calculation and update mechanisms.
-Subsequently, the `receive()` function would create a new `decreasePosition` order, setting the callback target back to the malicious contract itself.
+This direct call was key in manipulating the `wbtcGlobalShortAveragePrice` without undergoing the proper calculation and update mechanisms.
+After that, the `receive()` function would create a new `decreasePosition` order, setting the callback target back to the malicious contract itself.

 The exploit then transitioned into a recursive loop.
 The `UPDATER` periodically invoked the `setPricesWithBitsAndExecute` function in the `FastPriceFeed` contract, which, as part of its operation, executed pending `decreasePosition` orders, including those newly created by the malicious contract.